krumbunny/glazemixup.com/src/manual/using/viewwindow.md

 ---
 ## Viewing a Mix

-When a mix is selected from the list Mixup shows a summary of the mix.
+When a mix is selected from the list *Mixup* shows a summary of the mix.
 Here you can see what the mix's ingredients are, what its analysis is (in table and graphical format), and any notes you've made.
 You can add to the notes, for example with information on how it looks when fired, but you can't change the makeup of the glaze in this view.
+To change the mix you need to tap *Edit*.

+Here are the parts of the mix view:

 ![Viewing a Mix](/images/ViewLabeled.png)